root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

 *   I/O
     *   Fix the reading of the case where the last branch/data member of a class in no longer in memory, and is the source of a rule, it was inadervently marked as not-to-be read (effectively preventing the execution of the rule). ([ROOT-5831](https://sft.its.cern.ch/jira/browse/ROOT-5831)).
 *   TTree
-    *   Prevent spurrious warning (<tt>TRefTable::Add: SetParent must be called before adding</tt>) when a TRef-ed object is stored in the TTree list of user info.
+    *   Prevent spurious warning (<tt>TRefTable::Add: SetParent must be called before adding</tt>) when a TRef-ed object is stored in the TTree list of user info.
     *   Extended TTreeIndex and TTreeFormula to support 64 integers.
 *   Graphics
     *   <tt>TPad::Print()</tt> really works on <tt>TCanvas</tt> only.
 A protection has been added in case it is called on a pure TPad.